 Flax notes that it's best to choose high-quality weatherstripping, too.
 This will ensure you have a window seal that won't give out in a matter of months or years.

 4. Seal drafty windows with nail polish

-Nail polish is pretty handy around the home and as well as being able to remove scratches from glass with it, you can seal gaps around window frames and sashes too.
-Ensure it's clear and it should be virtually unnoticeable once completely dry.
+Nail polish is pretty handy around the home.
+On top of removing scratches from glass with the lacquer, you can seal gaps around window frames and sashes, too.
+Ensure it's clear in color, and it should be virtually unnoticeable once completely dry.